divyapunnose/AWSBlogs/add-an-existing-EC2-instance-to-an-auto-scaling-group.md

 # How to add an existing EC2 instance to an autoscaling group

+An Auto Scaling Group contains multiple EC2 instances that is used to ensure the reliability and scalability of the applications.

+In normal scenarios, the EC2 instances will be created automatically when an ASG is created.
+However, there can be scenarios where an existing EC2 instance needs to be added to an Auto Scaling Group.
+This blog helps you to achieve this.

 The following steps has to be followed to add an existing EC2 instace to an autoscaling group.

 ## Create the AMI of the existing instance.